10up/twentysixteenreact/README.md

 `docker-compose up`

-This command will build the environment and spin up a Docker container with MySQl and one with PHP7, V8, and v8js.
-After the environment finishes initializing, navigate to `localhost:8080` in your browser.
+This command will build the environment and spin up a Docker container with MySQl and one with PHP7, V8, and V8Js.
+After the environment finishes initializing, navigate to `localhost` in your browser.
 Don't forget to run `composer install`, `npm install`, and `webpack` within the theme.

 ## Contributing